haffoudhi/silex_simple_html_dom/README.md

 Finally Notices,

-    1 - Want some assistance in data scraping, web scraping using silex and simple_html_dom 2 - You do have some problems implementing the service
+    1 - Need some assistance in data scraping, web scraping using silex and simple_html_dom 2 - You do have some problems implementing the service

 then cantact me at haffoudhimedtaieb@gmail.com, i will answer you as soon as possible.